 Is it hard for you to resolve conflict in marriage in a healthy way?
-Sadly, being a Christian doesn’t mean you automatically come with conflict resolution skills.
+Unfortunately, being a Christian doesn’t mean you automatically come with conflict resolution skills.

 When problems would arise in my marriage, I would try one way, only to move on to a new tactic if I didn’t get the desired result–a win.